SungJooK/SungJooK.github.io/_pages/Research.md

 * Going Solo: How Single-Person Households Shape the Housing Market
   * with Ralph Siebert

-* "Spillover Effects of Minimum Wage Policies on Gig-Workers: Evidence from Multi-level Marketing"
+* Spillover Effects of Minimum Wage Policies on Gig-Workers: Evidence from Multi-level Marketing
    * with Dinesh Puranam, Wreeto Kar, and S. Siddarth